rumpkernel/drv-netif-dpdk/README.md

 =====================

 drv-netif-dpdk is a [DPDK](http://dpdk.org) network interface for [rump kernels](http://rumpkernel.org).
-The combined result is a TCP/IP stack doing packet I/O via DPDK.
+The combined result is a userspace TCP/IP stack doing packet I/O via DPDK.

 See [the wiki page](http://wiki.rumpkernel.org/Repo:-drv-netif-dpdk) for more information and instructions.